Westfield High School (Virginia): Students

-The largest racial group at Westfield is whites (41%), followed by Hispanic (21%), Asian (20.8%), Black (21.1%), and then Multiracial (4.7%).
+The largest racial group at Westfield is white (41%), followed by Hispanic (21%), Asian (20.8%), Black (21.1%), and then Multiracial (4.7%).

 As a commitment to the diversity of the Westfield community and to incorporate an FCPS mandate on ethics instruction, the school annually hosts an Ethical Decision Making seminar for sophomores.
 Sponsored by the Herndon-Dulles Chamber of Commerce and hosted by Westfields Marriott, the seminar has been well received by the community, winning a Blue Ribbon Award for Outstanding Event.
 The seminar aims at educating students about the dilemma of making ethical decisions by inviting guest speakers from the local community speak to students on race, sexuality, prejudice, and other issues.